IWiltshire/Medieval-Armour-Quiz/README.md

 # Medieval Armour Quiz
- Quiz made with JavaScript, HTML and CSS.
+Access the quiz for yourself at https://iwiltshire.github.io/Medieval-Armour-Quiz/ The goal of this project was to create a simple quiz utilising JavaScript, HTML, and CSS.